 4. Eat Your Way Around the City on a Fab Food Tour

-Last Saturday I spent my morning on a fab food tour of Cork.
-I couldn’t believe how little I knew about my own city and how clueless I was about where the food I eat every day comes from.
-It was fascinating to do a food tour in my own city, to discover new dishes, new restaurants, and new people along the way.
+The Fab Food Tasting Trail is one of Cork’s best-kept secrets.
+How do I know this?
+I’m a local and hadn’t experienced it until recently.
+I couldn’t believe how little I knew about my city and how clueless I was about where the food I eat every day comes from.
+It was fascinating to take a food tour in my own city, discovering new dishes, restaurants, and people along the way.

 3. Enjoy Panoramic Views from Camden Fort

 While Kinsale’s Charles Fort and James Fort have become popular tourist attractions in Cork, most people seem to forget about Camden Fort, close to Crosshaven.
-While the fort is sadly only open on weekends, it has been beautifully preserved and is well worth the trip down.
+Although the fort is open only on weekends, it has been beautifully preserved and is well worth the trip.

-Besides Camden Fort, there are also some very impressive forts near Kindle in West cork worth checking out, best done on a fun day trip from Cork city.
+Besides Camden Fort, there are also some very impressive forts near Kindle in West Cork worth visiting, best done on a day trip from Cork City.

 2. Soak Up the Tranquility in Gougane Barra

-By far my absolute favorite place in Ireland, Gougane Barra always has this special effect on me.
+By far my favorite place in Ireland, Gougane Barra, always has a special effect on me.
 Pulling me, mesmerizing me, reassuring me that Ireland really is as naturally beautiful as we all imagined.

 While it’s not exactly on (nor is it off) the tourist trail, I always find myself one of the only people there.
 As such, it’s one of the best things to do on your own in Cork if you feel like some solitude.
 You can easily go for a walk and suddenly find yourself totally alone, surrounded by towering mountains and a calm lake that almost seems magical.